 - a weakened immune system

 Peritonitis can be dangerous, causing sepsis and lung infections.
-Sepsis is an infection in the body caused by the body reacting to bacteria that are present.
-If there is a large amount of fluid in the peritoneum, it can cause abdominal pain.
+Sepsis is an infection in the body caused by a reaction to bacteria that are present.
+If there’s a large amount of fluid in your peritoneum, it can cause abdominal pain.
 Large amounts of fluid may be removed to ease discomfort.

 In order to treat peritonitis, the underlying cause needs to be determined.
 A peritoneal fluid culture can help make a diagnosis.

-You do not have to do anything special for this procedure, other than follow your doctor’s instructions.
+You don’t have to do anything special for this procedure, other than follow your doctor’s instructions.
 If necessary, the area will be shaved prior to the insertion of the needle.